2025–26 Reading F.C. season: August

-On 1 August, Reading confirmed that Harvey Knibbs had left the club, in order to sign for EFL Championship club Charlton Athletic for an undisclosed fee believed to be £1.8 million.
+On 1 August, Reading confirmed that Harvey Knibbs had left the club, to sign for EFL Championship club Charlton Athletic for an undisclosed fee believed to be £1.8 million.

 On 2 August, Ahead of their first match of the season away to Lincoln City at Sincil Bank, Reading announced their squad numbers for the upcoming season with the new signings squad numbers being as follows: Matty Jacob (number 5), Liam Fraser (number 6), Daniel Kyerewaa (number 11), Finley Burns (number 12), Paudie O'Connor (number 15), Mark O'Mahony (number 20), Jack Stevens (number 25) and Paddy Lane (number 32).
 Other notable new squad numbers saw Andre Garcia move from number 30 to number 19 and Michael Stickland move from number 38 to number 22.
 The number 7 shirt worn by Harvey Knibbs until his move to Charlton Athletic had been left vacant until the signing of Jack Marriott later in the window.
 The Royals fans have been given the number 13 shirt.
-Reading went on to lose their opening game 2–0 to Lincoln City, with Finely Burns opening the scoring for Lincoln in the 20th minute with an own goal while trying to clear a shot by Rob Street and Recco Hackett-Fairchild then doubled the hosts’ lead in the 67th minute.
-This result left Reading in 23rd place.
-Also on the 2 August, Beaconsfield Town announced the loan signing of Josh Welland.
+Reading went on to lose their opening game 2–0 to Lincoln City leaving Reading in 23rd place.
+Also on 2 August, Beaconsfield Town announced the loan signing of Josh Welland.

 On 4 August, Reading announced three signings for their U21 team, with David Hicks and Miles Obodo signing one-year contracts, and Reece Evans signing a two-year contract.
-Later the same day, Reading announced the season-long loan signing of Kamari Doyle from Brighton & Hove Albion.
+Later the same day, Reading announced the season-long loan signing of Kamari Doyle from Premier League club Brighton & Hove Albion.

 On 8 August, Tom Norcott joined Woking on a two-month youth loan deal.

-On 9 August, Reading hosted Huddersfield Town at the Select Car Leasing Stadium in their first home match of the season where they are looking for their first win of the season.
-Reading again lost 2–0 with Jack Whatmough opening the scoring for Huddersfield in the 74th minute and Cameron Ashia then doubled their lead in the 93rd minute.
-This left Reading rock bottom of the league in 24th place.